UT-RAM/viki/docs/_build/html/_sources/sshdoc.txt

 Distributed systems (SSH documentation)
 =======================================

 VIKI allows you to run nodes on several computers, it does not even be installed on the other systems.
-There are however some network requirements that can be tedious to setup.
+Since VIKI builds on top of ROS, the distributed functionality of ROS can be used.
+For this to work, there are some network requirements that can be tedious to setup.
+This guide helps you in setting up these requirements in order for the network to work.
 Below there is one way to set up your distributed system, there are however more possibilities (if you are an advanced user).

 Setting up the network
 ----------------------
-Ros works by running a ros master, or roscore, on one system.
+ROS works by running a ros master, or roscore, on one system.
 All other systems connect to it via it's location that is saved in the *ROS_MASTER_URI* environment variable.
-Other computers on the network are found by using there name.
+Other computers on the network are found by using their name.
 Furthermore all ports need to be open as ROS opens a new connection for every topic on a random port.

 First we make sure we can communicate bidirectionally between systems.
 As an example take a computer named Ash and a computer named Pikachu.
 Ash will be the main computer where we run VIKI.
-Pikachu will be the remote computer (with ros, but without VIKI).
+Pikachu will be the remote computer (with ROS, but without VIKI).
 There can be more computers like Pikachu (with different names!) but in this guide we will describe just one.

 Network connection
 ******************
 Make sure your computers are connected to the same network.
 This can be done by connecting to the same wireless or wired network.
-In virtualbox this can be achieved by adding an extra 'internal' network adapter.
+If you're running ROS in a VM, like VirtualBox, this can be achieved by adding an extra 'internal' network adapter.

 Finding computer names
 **********************